Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Average Causal Effects: Primal Fixability of Treatment T

-In order to provide concrete intuition of the primal and dual IPW estimators, we now discuss its application to the ADMGs shown in Fig.~\ref{fig:motiv}.
-We revisit primal and dual fixability later in Section~\ref{sec:sequential} where we define the primal operator in a recursive manner to obtain semiparametric estimating equations for our target parameter $\psi(t)$ in ADMGs where $T$ is not immediately primal fixable.
+Primal IPW can be viewed as a generalization of the truncated factorization in DAGs to \textit{truncated kernel factorization} in ADMGs.
+The g-computation algorithm for a DAG model involves truncation of the DAG factorization, namely dropping a simple conditional factor of the treatment given its parents, i.e., $p(V(t)) = \{p(V)/p(T = t \mid \pa_\G(T))\} \vert_{T=t}.$ Similarly, the primal formulation can be viewed as truncation of the district factorization in Eq.~\ref{eq:tian2002rearrange}, where the nested conditional factor for the treatment given its Markov blanket, which is a part of one of the district terms in Eq.~\ref{eq:tian2002rearrange}, is dropped from the observed joint distribution, i.e., $p(V(t)) = \{p(V)/q_{D_T}(T \mid \mb_\G(T))\}\vert_{T=t}.$ The intuition for the dual IPW can be gained by viewing it as a probabilistic formalization of the node splitting operation in single world intervention graphs (SWIGs) described in \cite{richardson2013single}.
+To provide more concrete intuition on the primal and dual IPW estimators, we discuss their application to the ADMGs shown in Fig.~\ref{fig:motiv}.

-\subsubsection{Examples: primal and dual ipw estimators}
+\subsubsection{Examples: primal and dual IPW estimators}

-Consider the ADMG in Fig.~\ref{fig:motiv}(a).
-The a-fixability criterion dictates that $T$ is not fixable due to the presence of bidirected paths from $T$ to its descendants, namely $L$ and $Y.$ However, $T$ is primal fixable as there is no bidirected path from $T$ to any of its children, namely $M.$ The inverse Markov pillow of $T$ in Fig.~\ref{fig:motiv}(a) is just $M.$ Per Lemmas~\ref{lem:primal_ipw} and \ref{lem:dual_ipw}, the primal and dual IPW estimators for the target parameter $\psi(t)$ in Fig.~\ref{fig:motiv}(a) are given by,
+Consider the ADMG in Fig.~\ref{fig:motiv}(a). $T$ is primal fixable as there is no bidirected path from $T$ to any of its children, namely $M.$ The inverse Markov pillow of $T$ in Fig.~\ref{fig:motiv}(a) is just $M.$ Per Lemmas~\ref{lem:primal_ipw} and \ref{lem:dual_ipw}, the primal and dual IPW formulations for the identifiable functional of the target parameter $\psi(t)$ in Fig.~\ref{fig:motiv}(a) are given by,

 {

 }